LordSnoosh/SEIR2222/work/w04/d5/01-02-mongoose-intro/mongoose-intro.md

 **💪 YOU DO (5 minutes)**

-- Pair up and stub up the controller and export the `new` action - we did this quite a bit yesterday...(look below only if you must)
+- Stub up the controller and export the `new` action - we did this quite a few times already...(look below only if you must)

 1. Create the `controllers/movies.js` module.